Micronesia - Things to Do in Micronesia in October

 Essential Tips

-What to pack, insider knowledge and common pitfalls
+Insider knowledge and common pitfalls to avoid

 Insider Knowledge

-Island time isn’t a joke—inter-island flights build in two to three day weather buffers, so never book tight international connections.
-The best sakau (kava) comes from Pohnpei’s interior villages—but asking directly is rude.
+Island time isn't a joke, inter-island flights build in two to three day weather buffers, so never book tight international connections.
+The best sakau (kava) comes from Pohnpei's interior villages.
+But asking directly is rude.
 Let your guesthouse host make introductions.
-Credit cards swipe just fine in Guam and Palau's main towns, but Yap and Chuuk run on cold hard cash—pack USD straight from major airports before you board.
-October's thick humidity fogs camera lenses the second you step from air-conditioning to open air—seal gear in plastic bags for 30 minutes so it can acclimate.
+Credit cards swipe just fine in Guam and Palau's main towns.
+But Yap and Chuuk run on cold hard cash, pack USD straight from major airports before you board.
+October's thick humidity fogs camera lenses the second you step from air-conditioning to open air, seal gear in plastic bags for 30 minutes so it can acclimate.

 Avoid These Mistakes

-Booking your departure the same day as your international flight courts disaster—storms hold up every leg and United's island hopper only runs once daily.
-Don't bank on WiFi—download offline maps before you leave Guam or Palau because outer islands offer patchy 3G at best.
-Slipping on shoes for beaches or village paths singles you out—locals go barefoot everywhere and footwear brands you an outsider.
-Stuffing four islands into one week is pure fantasy—inter-island flights burn whole days and weather cancellations swallow even more.
+Booking your departure the same day as your international flight courts disaster, storms hold up every leg and United's island hopper only runs once daily.
+Don't bank on WiFi, download offline maps before you leave Guam or Palau because outer islands offer patchy 3G at best.
+Slipping on shoes for beaches or village paths singles you out, locals go barefoot everywhere and footwear brands you an outsider.
+Stuffing four islands into one week is pure fantasy, inter-island flights burn whole days and weather cancellations swallow even more.

-Explore Activities in Micronesia
+Explore More Activities in Micronesia